Dog’s Christmas Dinner

-Our beloved four-legged (or sometimes less) friends shouldn’t have to miss out on the fun and all the delicious food, especially when we know those wet noses will be picking up every scent and the chomps will be drooling for a taste!
+Our beloved four-legged (or sometimes less) friends shouldn’t have to miss out on the fun and all the delicious food, especially when we know those wet noses will be picking up every scent and the chomps will be drooling for a taste – and we’re not the only ones who think that!
+In fact, 80% of UK based dog owners agreed that our furry pals should be made to feel like they’re part of the festive celebrations as much as any family member!

 All ingredients and dishes have been fully approved by Asda Money’s Pet Insurance specialist vet, Joii, so the dishes are fully safe for them to dig into (do make sure any peanut butter is xylitol free and avoid sharing any of the turkey bones and skin to keep everything dog friendly).

-We’ve also put these recipes to the test with Pepper the spaniel, Nala and Stanley who are both miniature goldendoodles, Buckles the cockapoo, and Carrie the Labrador retriever.
-Let’s just say the following recipes went down a treat with every plate licked clean!
+To further put your mind at ease, you’ll be happy to know that we also put these recipes to the test with Pepper the spaniel, Nala and Stanley, who are both miniature Goldendoodles, Buckles the cockapoo, and Carrie the Labrador retriever.
+Let’s just say the following recipes went down a treat, with every plate licked completely clean!

 First Course - Christmas Dog’s Dinner